What does the practice of law look like?

 - Attend events on campus that bring in attorneys to speak about practice.

-- Watch LST Radio "I am the Law" for interviews with practicing lawyers
+- List to the podcast from LST Radio "I am the Law" for interviews with practicing lawyers